dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 how to send large bulks of data values which don't necessarily are logically related.

-Again we will interact with the with
-<http://play.dhis2.org/demo/api/24/dataValueSets> resource.
-This time we
-will not specify the dataSet and completeDate attributes.
-Also, we will specify the period and orgUnit attributes on the individual data value elements instead of on the outer data value set element.
-This will enable us to send data values for various periods and org units:
+Again we will interact with the `/api/dataValueSets` resource.
+This time we will not specify the `dataSet` and `completeDate` attributes.
+Also, we will specify the `period` and `orgUnit` attributes on the individual data value elements instead of on the outer data value set element.
+This will enable us to send data values for various periods and organisation units:

 ```xml
 <dataValueSet xmlns="http://dhis2.org/schema/dxf/2.0">